Indonesian girls traumatized by push to wear hijab: HRW report

 Human Rights Watch found the problems extended well beyond school, reporting cases of female civil servants and lecturers who resigned from their jobs due to pressure to wear the hijab, and others who were unable to access government services because they chose not to veil.

-The education and religious affairs ministries did not immediately respond to a request for comment on the report.
+A spokesman for the Education Ministry did not respond specifically to questions about the report, referring Reuters to its recent decree.
+The religious affairs ministry did not immediately respond to a request for comment.

 Reporting by Kate Lamb in Sydney and Yuddy Cahya Budiman in Jakarta; Additional reporting by Angie Teo and Agustinus Beo Da Costa; Editing by Ed Davies and Jane Wardell